Marcelle Pardé: Biography

 Marcelle Pardé's registration card in Buchenwald then Ravensbrück.

 Shortly after returning from her mission in March 1940, she sought to make herself useful to France and, after June, to the Resistance.
 She enlisted in the French Fighting Forces in direct liaison with London in July 1942.
 From May 1943, she was a lieutenant within the Brutus network, coordinating the collection of military intelligence and coordinating with other resistant units.
 Following arrests made in Paris in July 1944, she was arrested on August 3, 1944 with her secretary Simone Plessis.
 They were deported with her to Ravensbrück on August 15, 1944.
 Pardé died of exhaustion, famine and illness in January 1945.
 During the few months she had at Ravensbrück, she provided spiritual support at the camp, preventing her prisoner sisters from sinking into complete bestial brutality, giving them various and cultivated talks, imbued with serenity, which gave them the desire to be reborn.

+In December 2025, Denis Couillard de Lespinay, a grand-nephew of Marcelle Pardé living in Canada, published her first full biography at À LA UNE, editor in Chaumont, the product of 10 years of research in public and private archives.
+Sixty-seven collaborators in eight countries helped to sift through 76 archival collections and conduct or locate numerous interviews with important witnesses.
+The 224-page publication includes 200 illustrations, 550 footnotes, a bibliography, and an index.